College Football rankings: Top 25 scores, schedule for bowl games | NCAA.com

-Bowl season is here.
-It's full of Top 25 showdowns.
-Below, find the Top 25 scores and schedule for bowl games.
+It's college football bowl season.
+Below, find Top 25 scores and schedule for the bowl games.
 All rankings are the College Football Playoff rankings.

 On Saturday, No. 21 Fresno State beat Arizona State in the Las Vegas Bowl.
 The Bulldogs were the first ranked team to play in their bowl game this season.